BenAyedSeeksAI/REST-API-Django-Task-manager/README.md

 # REST-API-Django-Task-manager
-A RESTfull api to manage daily tasks using django djangorestframework.
+A RESTfull api application to manage daily tasks using django and djangorestframework.
 It contains all CRUD operations.